 - Are not sleeping or eating well.

-- Wants to hurt themself or others or has thoughts about hurting themself.
+- Want to hurt yourself or others or has thoughts about hurting yourself.

 - Are troubled by strange thoughts (such as hearing voices).

-- Are having problems at work or at home.
+- Have problems at work or at home.

 - Seem to be having problems at school.